Bachelor Topics for summer term 2025

 Feynman diagrams in a playful way.
 It allows to easily produce high-quality

 images of Feynman diagrams.
-In this project, you will design and implement
+In this project, you will use FeynGame to

 You will learn: